 1. Introduction.
 Due to the skin effect, alternating electromagnetic fields decay exponentially when penetraiting a good conductor.
 In transient eddy current problems this property can be exploited by modelling the conductor with the well-known Leontovich boundary condition (Senior 1960, De Santis, Cruciani, Feliziani and Okoniewski 2012).
-In frequency domain, lowest order impedance boundary condition involves a multiplication of the fields with a frequency dependent term.
+Such a simplification is acceptable, if the conductor has smooth surface with small curvature.
+Conversely, if the conductor features edges and corners, the Leontovich boundary condition is hard to justify, though often used in practice.
+In the frequency domain, the lowest order impedance boundary condition involves a multiplication of the tangential traces of the fields with a frequency dependent coefficient.
 This multiplication becomes a convolution in time domain, when harmonic oscillations of the fields can not be assumed.